 Question: Yangki your site and eBook have been a Godsend.
 I had read a lot about ‘no contact’ and knew it would not work with my ex.
 I was at the point of giving up when I found your site and for the first time read about attachment styles, and everything clicked.
 Long story short, my ex is a dismissive avoidant, and since using your advice, we have gone from him saying he doesn’t want to waste my time and lead me on to him initiating contact regularly.
+All texts have been like 2-3 exchanges,.
+Sometimes he responds immediately to my texts and other times he doesn’t responds until hours later.
 It may seem like small progress, but it’s the most he’s been engaged and showing interest since we broke up almost 8 months ago.

 A few days ago we had a mini bump.
 I asked him for advice on urgent matter and he didn’t respond for 4 hours.
-I sent him another text (which I normally don’t do as per your advice) and he seemed angry, and when I explained that I needed the answer right away, he said “I wasn’t in the ” mood” to respond”.
-Is this typical of a dismissive avoidant and should I take this to mean he wants to be left alone?
+I sent him another text (which I normally don’t do as per your advice) and he seemed angry, and when I explained that I needed the answer right away, he said “I needed to think about what to say”.
+Is this typical of a dismissive avoidant ex and should I take this to mean he wants to be left alone?

 Yangki’s Answer: First of all, progress is still progress.
 Secondly, that’s not “small’ progress, that’s ‘coming a long way”.
 Thirdly, yes.
-It’s typical of a dismissive avoidant to not respond because he’s not in the “mood” and just doesn’t feel like responding.
+It’s typical for a dismissive avoidant ex to not respond because he’s not in the “mood” and just doesn’t feel like responding.

-As frustrating and annoying as this is, it doesn’t automatically mean he wants to be left alone or is not interested.
-Dismissive-avoidants as explained in “attracting back an avoidant ex” typically don’t prioritize contact, connection, or relationships because doing so makes contact, connection, or relationships more important in their lives than they want them to be.
-Most believe that relationships get in the way of one’s independence and ability to be who they want to be, do what they want to do and go where they want to go.
-They make it a point to let you know that you are low on their priority list because they don’t want you to start asking or demanding more of their time and space.
+As frustrating and annoying as this is, it doesn’t automatically mean a dismissive avoidant ex wants to be left alone or is not interested.
+Dismissive- -avoidants as explained in “attracting back an avoidant ex” typically don’t prioritize contact, connection, or relationships.
+Doing so makes contact, connection, or relationships more important in their lives than they want them to be.
+Most believe that relationships get in the way of one’s independence and ability to be who they want to be; do what they want to do and go where they want to go.
+They make it a point to let you know that you are low on their priority list.
+They don’t want you to start asking or demanding more of their time and space.